TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 15/Joshua 15.12.md

 ---

-And the west border was to the great sea, and the border [thereof] .
-This is the border of the children of Judah round about according to their families.
+The west border was to the shore of the great sea.
+This is the border of the children of Judah according to their families.